 Strictly Come Dancing 2020: Social distancing

-Judge Motsi Mabuse spoke about a recent series of Strictly's German equivalent, and how quarantine measures were used in that instance.
+At the time, judge Motsi Mabuse spoke about a recent series of Strictly's German equivalent, and how quarantine measures were used in that instance.

 "We did have the dancers quarantined in the same hotel and everybody was very careful to really be really restricted from the studio to the hotel," she said.